Out of Reach

 During dinner at the Cable house Lucy turns to Ernie, and asks, “Had an interesting afternoon today, Son?”

-He puts his knife and fork down when he turns to look at her, and says, "Margaret spoke to Aunt Mary and Aunt Mary spoke to you, right?"
-Lucy nods, "Yes, I did.
+He puts his knife and fork down when he turns to look at her, and says, “Margaret spoke to Aunt Mary and Aunt Mary spoke to you, right?”
+Lucy nods yes, “Yes, I did.
 I helped Margaret out with a small mechanical problem and the circumstances resulted in me joining the Performing Arts Club when a year twelve boy messed up his part and I laughed at him.
-He asked me to show how it should be done, so I did, and was offered the lead male role.
+He asked me to show how it should be done, so I did, so I was offered the lead male role.
 The scene called for me to pick up a year eleven girl in my arms and kiss her while I walked off stage, which I did.
-She must have liked how I did it, since she became very insistent I become her boyfriend and immediately dropped one of the year twelve rugby players to become my girlfriend."
+She must have liked how I did it, since she became very insistent I become her boyfriend and immediately dropped one of the year twelve rugby players to become my girlfriend.”
 The family is sitting there with open mouths while they try to digest this information in place of the food on their plates.
-"I must be doing something right, as we went back to her house to practise the kissing scenes.
+“I must be doing something right, as we went back to her house to practise the kissing scenes.
 After about fifteen minutes she had an orgasm and was very tired.
-I didn't know kissing could give a girl an orgasm, but that's clearly what happened to Melissa."
+I didn’t know kissing could give a girl an orgasm, but that’s clearly what happened to Melissa.”

-Some streets away, in the Simpson's house, twenty-one year old Lisa is talking to her parents about a job offer as a tutor she's been given by the university employment centre.
-They've a request for someone doing a particular degree course to tutor two first year students twice a week, and one of them a third time each week; it's a course Lisa has done and got good marks in.
-The money is very good and will give her enough to have fun times without having to do any other work.
-The issue is: the lessons are to be given in the house of the other students and she's not sure how her parents will take her being in another house from seven until ten three nights a week.
-After hearing the details her father, Harold, asks, "Who are the students?
-Do you know them?"
+Some streets away, in the Simpson’s house, twenty-one year old Lisa is talking to her parents about a job offer as a tutor she’s been given by the university employment centre.
+They’ve a request for someone doing a particular degree course to tutor two first year students twice a week, and one of them a third time each week; it’s a course Lisa has done and got good marks in.
+The money is very good and it will give her enough to have fun times without having to do any other work.
+The issue is the lessons are to be given in the house of the other students and she’s not sure how her parents will take her being in another house from seven until ten three nights a week.
+After hearing the details her father, Harold, asks, “Who are the students?
+Do you know them?”

-"No, Dad, they're a new family just moved into the area; Lee and Ernie Cable.
-I'm a bit concerned as I'd like the job, but not so sure about being in the house with two boys, despite the offer saying one of the parents will always be at home unless there's a major emergency."
+“No, Dad, they’re a new family just moved into the area; Lee and Ernie Cable.
+I’m a bit concerned as I’d like the job, but I’m not so sure about being in the house with two boys, despite the offer saying one of the parents will always be at home unless there’s a major emergency.”

-Harold smiles, "Henry Cable is our new manager and I've seen his family photo.
-Lee is his very beautiful nineteen year old daughter and Ernie is his middle child, a boy in high school.
+Harold smiles, “Henry Cable is our new manager and I’ve seen his family photo.
+Lee is his very beautiful nineteen year old daughter while Ernie is his middle child, a boy in high school.
 He has another son about twelve, called Tom.
-What subjects will you be tutoring them in?"
+What subjects will you be tutoring them in?”

-With eyes wide in surprise, Lisa says, "I'm tutoring them both in first year biochemistry.
-Ernie is listed as an on-line student, and I wondered why he couldn't attend classes."
+With eyes wide in surprise Lisa says, “I’m tutoring them both in first year biochemistry.
+Ernie is listed as an on-line student, and I wondered why he couldn’t attend classes.”

-With a wide grin her sixteen year old sister, Maggie, butts in with, "Better watch that Ernie Cable.
+With a wide grin her sixteen year old sister, Maggie, butts in with, “Better watch that Ernie Cable.
 I saw him at the Performing Arts Club this afternoon.
-He's reasonably good looking and very cute.
-The word is he's a mega geek, and looks it.
+He’s reasonably good looking and very cute.
+The word is he’s a mega geek, and he looks it.
 But he laughed at Jason trying to sweep Melissa Watson off her feet to kiss her, and failing badly; so Jason invited him to try.
-Not only did he do it well, he did it so well Missus Miller offered him Jason's part, on the spot.
+Not only did he do it well, he did it so well Missus Miller offered him Jason’s part, on the spot.
 He grabbed a script to see how many times he got to kiss Melissa.
 She told him there are three kissing scenes and he also has to give her a good luck kiss before each performance.
 She rang and dumped Barry Fellows while we watched, so Ernie would agree to be her boyfriend right there and then.
 Ernie is in year ten; Melissa is in year eleven and one of the cheerleaders; while Barry is a front row forward and in year twelve.
-Half the club are expecting to see a funeral for Ernie by the end of the week.
+Half of the club are expecting to see a funeral for Ernie by the end of the week.
 Margaret, the club president, just giggled when she heard someone say that.
 Knowing Margaret, I wonder what she knows that no one else knows.
-There's clearly more to Ernie than is obvious, because he swept Melissa off her feet and carried her across the stage so effortlessly; yet she's taller than him and out masses him by a fair amount.
-But watch Ernie, he clearly likes older women and knows how to handle them."
-Her whole family just stares at her while they take in her comments.
-"All the girls in the club are hoping Melissa will agree to share him enough for them to find out what his kisses are like, because he had her gasping for air."
+There’s clearly more to Ernie than is obvious, because he swept Melissa off her feet and carried her across the stage so effortlessly; yet she’s taller than him and out masses him by a fair amount.
+But watch Ernie, he clearly likes older women and he knows how to handle them.”
+Her whole family just stares at Maggie while they take in her comments.
+“All of the girls in the club are hoping Melissa will agree to share him enough for them to find out what his kisses are like, because he had her gasping for air.”

 After some further discussions Lisa agrees to take the job tutoring on Tuesday, Wednesday, and Thursday evenings, with the first lesson being the next Tuesday evening.